GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 ## Conclusion

-Education is key to this as users are unfamiliar with these concepts.
+Education is key to offline UX as users are unfamiliar with these concepts.
 Try to create associations with things that are familiar, e.g downloading for later use is the same as offlining data.

-When designing for unstable network connections, use these:
+When designing for unstable network connections, remember these guidelines:

 - Think how you design for the success, failure, and instability of a network connection.
 - Data may be expensive, so be considerate to the user.
 - For most users globally, the tech environment is almost exclusively mobile.
-- Low end devices are commonplace, with limited storage, memory and processing power, and small displays and lower touchscreen quality.
+- Low-end devices are commonplace, with limited storage, memory and processing power, and small displays and lower touchscreen quality.
 Make sure performance is a part of your design process.
 - Allow users to browse your application when they are offline.
 - Inform users of their current state and of changes in states.